Prompt hacks aka make the best coding out of GPT

 • Instruct to use minimalist code, and avoid comments in code, respect your specific style (if you provide examples), instruct to write the code that takes the least amount of lines and space and to avoid long functions.

-• Keep one conversation per context / type of problem / flow.
-Once done with the problem, validate the solution (test!), commit locally, and delete the conversation to keep your Chat history clean.
+• Divide to conquer: Keep one conversation per problem.
+Once done with the problem, validate the solution (test!), commit locally, and delete or archive the conversation to keep your Chat history clean from everything you don't need.

-• If you have lot of work you expect ChatGPT to perform for you, be patient and request one change at a time, then review the outcome, and only if it's validated, move to the next.
+• If you have lot of work you expect ChatGPT to perform for you, be patient and request one change at a time, then review the code diff and then the outcome, and only if it's validated, commit and move to the next step.
 ChatGPT sucks at multitasking.
 Keep the rest of your TODO list somewhere else to keep track of what remains to be requested from ChatGPT.

 • Ask to only output the code that require change, e.g add this at the end of your prompt :